xldeltares/hybridurb/docs/dev/dev_install.rst

 .. code-block:: console

     $ conda env create -f envs/environment_dev.yaml
-    # NOTE!
-In case of error about permission denied libbz2.dll, try admin installation
+    REM In case of error about permission denied libbz2.dll, try admin installation
     $ conda activate hybridurb-dev

 If you wish to make changes in HybridUrb, you should make an editable install of the plugin.